KamranAzeem/kubernetes-katas/08-storage-basic.md

 ### So what to do if you want to have multiple replicas?

 The reason you mount a PVC into a pod is that you are saving the **"disk state"** of your application.
-In Kubernetes terms, this a "statefulSet" type of application. **If this is a "single-replica" application**, and you are saving the state, then you can get away with "Deployment" object, but  you should really change it's type from "Deployment" to "StatefulSet".
+In Kubernetes terms, this is a "statefulSet" type of application. **If this is a "single-replica" application**, and you are saving the state, then you can get away with "Deployment" object, but  you should really change it's type from "Deployment" to "StatefulSet".

 If you want your application to have multiple replicas, and they all need to save their "disk state" to the same persistent storage, and you are on a public cloud provider, then there is no easy way to achieve this.
 You need a persistent storage, which can be mounted on multiple kubernetes nodes at the same time, such as volumes with modes ReadOnlyMany or ReadWriteMany; e.g NFS.

 If you convert this multiple-replica application to type "Statefulset", (and increase replicas), then remember that each replica will get a new/unique PVC, resulting in all your disk state spreading over multiple PVCs, eventually resulting in disaster.

 In short, if you want to have multiple replicas, then you should re-think your application's design.
 Kubernetes Deployments should not be saving their state to disk.
-They are supposed to be lightweight.
+They are supposed to be lightweight and most-importantly **stateless**.

 From Kubernetes documentation:

 > Even Deployments with one replica using ReadWriteOnce volume are not recommended.
 This is because the default Deployment strategy creates a second Pod before bringing down the first Pod on a recreate.
 The Deployment may fail in deadlock as the second Pod can't start because the ReadWriteOnce volume is already in use, and the first Pod won't be removed because the second Pod has not yet started.
 Instead, use a StatefulSet with ReadWriteOnce volumes.

 * Ref: [https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes#deployments_vs_statefulsets](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes#deployments_vs_statefulsets)

 ## Pods in a Deployment share the same PVC - when the StorageClass is based on `hostPath`:
-**Note:** The following example will work only on minikube (a single-node cluster), which provides **hostPath** as the standard storageclass.
+**Note:** The following example will work only on minikube (a single-node cluster), which provides **hostPath** as the standard storageclass..

 I re-created this scenario of nginx deployment using a PVC for it's persistent storage on a minikube cluster.
 There, it was interesting to see that pods inside a deployment, share the same PVC (if they use one).